 Synoptic is the adjectival form of ‘synopsis’, which should give us a clue about what’s going on.
 Synoptic art = the synopsis of a bigger story.

-You can find examples of synoptic art in ancient murals.
-The viewers of these murals knew the plots of these stories.
+You can find examples of synoptic narrative art in ancient murals.
+The viewers of these murals knew the plots of these stories already.
 The art simply triggered their memories of a familiar story.
 Everyone of the era understood the basic plot of the myths, fables, legends and wars depicted.

 (It would be unusual to find a painting like the one above in a modern, Western picture book because the characters are facing the wrong way!
 In picture books, the action goes toward the page turn, unless there’s some unusual reason to reverse it.)